DSC-202-Cinescope/cinescope/README.md

 ## Relationsal Genre Viewer Featuring Verticle and Horizontal Scaling, Postgres, Neo4J, and Redis on the Nautilus Kubernetes Platform
 ### Cinescope can be viewed publically (until 3/30) at cinescope.nrp-nautilus.io

 ## Follow the instructions on how to deploy cinescope on your own.

-# The Cinescope instructions are intended to be ran in a Linux environment.
+## The Cinescope instructions are intended to be ran in a Linux environment.
 If you wish to deploy on Windows or Mac, you may do so however the project was developed in Linux and the documentation is Linux specific.

-# Requirements:
+## Requirements:
-#
+1)  Ubuntu 22:04
+2)  Git installed
+3)  Git-lfs
+4)  Nautilus login.

 Our central postgres database is located on the Nautilus Kubernetes Cluster.